page last edited on 17 June 2019

 Step 4.
 Limit Staff Access to the Store Back End

 X-Cart allows to set special user access permissions for different staff members depending on the roles they are performing in your store.
 Make sure each staff member has his personal account in your store and does not not use the main root admin account.

 Besides that X-Cart has a special brut force protection built-in for both admin and customer login.
 In case of 6 failed login attempts (wrong password for a username) the login form is automatically blocked for 2 minutes.
-Each failed attempt to log in with an admin e-mail is registered and a special notification about it is sent to the administrator email specified in the store Contacts (Store setup -> Contact information):
+Each failed attempt to log in with an admin e-mail is registered and a special notification about it is sent to the administrator email specified in the store Contacts (Store setup -> Store profile):

 Step 5.
 Make Sure Your Store Has Multi-layered Security